VinofSteel/VinofSteel/README.md

 </div>

 🏙 I'm Vinicius, I live in São Paulo - SP - Brasil!
-📚 Full Stack Developer, currently working primarily as a Node.js Backend Developer with a MaaS (urban transport integrator) API!
+📚 Full Stack Developer, currently working primarily as a Node.js Backend Developer with statistics!

 <h5>
    My greatest passion is technology and the possibilities it opens to the world around us, specially the way I can